 - We will have established working partnerships and communication between respected whale watch companies along the entire Western Pacific Coast.

 Good for Whales:

-- I will have designed and built a website and brochures about whale watching in the Bahia de Potosi with whale watch information, facts about humpback whales and safe whale watching guidelines.
+- We will design and build websites and brochures about whale watching in the Bahia de Potosi with whale watch information, facts about humpback whales and safe whale watching guidelines.
 The brochures will be printed and disseminated throughout the Ixtapa/Zihuatanejo area.

 - Six workshops led by local, national and international leaders in whale conservation and identification will have been conducted among the local and visitor populations, leading to an increased awareness about the whale population and safe whale watching practices.